-We return to camp at 08h30 and breakfast is served at the Manyane Resort Restaurant (between 08h00 and 11h00 over weekends; 10h00 on weekdays).
+We return to camp at around 08h30 and breakfast is served at the Manyane Resort Restaurant (between 08h00 and 11h00 over weekends; 10h00 on weekdays).
 The rest of the morning is leisure time for you to enjoy until lunch (own expense) at the restaurant beside the main swimming pool.

-By 20h00 we are back at the tented camp when dinner is served, followed by an evening under starry skies, recounting tales of the day's adventures around the campfire.
+By about 20h00 we are back at the tented camp when dinner is served, followed by an evening under starry skies, recounting tales of the day's adventures around the campfire.